 Sweet potatoes are tolerant of variations in soil pH between 5.5 and 6.8.
 However, the optimum soil pH for high yields of quality sweet potatoes is 5.8 to 6.0.
 Apply lime if soil pH is too low.
 A crop of sweet potatoes utilizes about 110 pounds of nitrogen, 15 pounds of phosphorus, and 150 pounds of potassium per acre from the soil.
 Based on OSU soil test results, the following amounts of P2O5 (phosphorus) and K2O (potassium) are recommended (Table 2).
-Fertility recommendations based on soil test results for specific vegetable crops can also be found on-line by going to www.soiltesting.okstate.edu.
-Other fertility recommendations are available in Fact Sheet HLA-6036 “Soil Test Interpretations for Vegetable Crops.”
+Fertility recommendations based on soil test results for specific vegetable crops can also be found online from the Soil, Water and Forage Analytical Laboratory.
+Other fertility recommendations are available in fact sheet HLA-6036 “Soil Test Interpretations for Vegetable Crops.”

 Table 2.
 Phosphorous and potassium requirements for sweet potato.